 Some people are concerned about generative models creating highly targeted phishing emails, but the threat is often overstated.
 Even though these models can wax poetic on just about any topic, these models don’t currently understand how a particular vendor or your boss writes, nor do they understand what would motivate a given recipient.

-The text generated by LLMs tends to be generic and lacks the personalized feel of known correspondents.
+The text generated by LLMs tends to be generic and lacks the personalised feel of known correspondents.
 Additionally, these models aren’t trained on current events, which limits their ability to create timely phish lures.
 As a result, these publicly available models aren’t yet advanced enough to compellingly impersonate your professional network.

 Also, while AI-generated phishing emails may have improved grammar over messages written by non-native English speakers, they’re unlikely to enhance spear-phishing attacks significantly.